wroge/sqlt/README.md

 ## How does it work?

 - All input values are [escaped](https://github.com/wroge/sqlt/blob/main/escape.go) and [replaced](https://github.com/wroge/sqlt/blob/main/run.go) at execution time with the correct placeholders.
-- The 'sqlt.Expr' function makes queries more readable by replacing '?' with the correct placeholders.
 - Functions like 'sqlt.Int64' create 'sqlt.Scanner`s' that hold pointers to the destination and optionally a mapper.
 - These 'sqlt.Scanner`s' are collected at execution time.
 - The 'Dest' function is a stub, that gets replaced at execution time with the generic type.